tasosgretsistas/pokemontextgame/README.md

 - Pokemon can now evolve, just like in the original games.
 Pokemon that normally evolve via trading will evolve at a set level instead.

 - You can now use items, both during and outside of combat.
 Relevant commands have been added.

+- You can now display your player information, such as money on hand and number of Pokemon caught.
+The command for this is "player" and is only available outside of battle.
+No identity crisis will shake us now.

 - The introduction has been updated.
 You can now select a name for yourself and the rival, and there is also a helpful introduction on how to catch wild Pokemon and heal your Pokemon.